Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1-WebApp-OIDC/1-2-AnyOrg/README.md

     }
 ```

-> If you are building a SaaS application that will be used in multiple Azure AD tenants, the please note that there are a number of steps that a SaaS developer should be aware of and is beyond the scope of this article.
-You are advised to go through the the multi-tenant app developer's guide [Build a multi-tenant SaaS web application that calls Microsoft Graph using Azure AD & OpenID Connect](../../2-WebApp-graph-user/2-3-Multi-Tenant/README.md) as well.
+> If you are building a SaaS application that will be used in multiple Microsoft Entra tenants, the please note that there are a number of steps that a SaaS developer should be aware of and is beyond the scope of this article.
+You are advised to go through the the multi-tenant app developer's guide [Build a multi-tenant SaaS web application that calls Microsoft Graph using Microsoft Entra ID & OpenID Connect](../../2-WebApp-graph-user/2-3-Multi-Tenant/README.md) as well.

 ## Next steps